-- i) Domestic or private expenses;

-- ii) Expenses (preliminary and pre-operating) incurred prior to commencement of business with certain exceptions (Public Ruling No. 11/2013);

-- iii) Income tax or similar taxes;

-- iv) Capital expenditures;

-- v) General provisions;

-- vi) Depreciation and amortisation;

-- vii) Employer's contribution to approved schemes in excess of 19% of the employee's remuneration;

-- viii) Employer's contribution to unapproved fund/ pension/ scheme;

-- ix) Interest expenses not attributable to business income (Public Ruling No. 2/2011);

-- x) 50% of entertainment expenses with certain exceptions (Public Ruling No. 4/2015); - xi) Employee's overseas leave passage (Public Ruling No. 1/2003 and 1/2003 Addendum); - xii) Payment to non-resident where applicable withholding tax is not deducted and paid; - xiii) Donations except for donations made to approved institutions and bodies where deduction is allowable under a separate section of the Income Tax Act, 1967; - xiv) Payment made to Labuan Company by resident (25% for interest payment and lease rental and 97% for other payments).
+- i) Domestic or private expenses; - ii) Expenses (preliminary and pre-operating) incurred prior to commencement of business with certain exceptions (Public Ruling No. 11/2013); - iii) Income tax or similar taxes; - iv) Capital expenditures; - v) General provisions; - vi) Depreciation and amortisation; - vii) Employer's contribution to approved schemes in excess of 19% of the employee's remuneration; - viii) Employer's contribution to unapproved fund/ pension/ scheme; - ix) Interest expenses not attributable to business income (Public Ruling No. 2/2011); - x) 50% of entertainment expenses with certain exceptions (Public Ruling No. 4/2015); - xi) Employee's overseas leave passage (Public Ruling No. 1/2003 and 1/2003 Addendum); - xii) Payment to non-resident where applicable withholding tax is not deducted and paid; - xiii) Donations except for donations made to approved institutions and bodies where deduction is allowable under a separate section of the Income Tax Act, 1967; - xiv) Payments made to a Labuan company by a resident person unless prescribed by the Minister through specific rules.